userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 Click **Next** then Click **Create**

-When scoping something that supports filters you can use them as in the following example of scoping a configuration profile that is currently scoped to **All Devices**
+When scoping something that supports Assignment Filters you can use them as in the following example of scoping a configuration profile that is currently scoped to **All Devices**

 Under the **Assignments** screen for a Configuration Profile Click on **Edit Filter**